SAoME/gb-toolbox/README.md

 * Adds a toolbar button for textareas with a collection of frequently used links like Rules, Porting List, etc. Contact Yogensia with ideas for more shortcodes.
 * Adds Sublog, Modlog, Modnotes and Send PM links to avatar tooltips.
+* Adds a few optimizations to the Flagged Submissions table including links to submission profile, history and withhold conversation.

 ## Installation